 Read the Air Passenger Charter Feb 2019 introduced by the Ministry of Civil aviation India.

 So, what is in it for the traveller?

-Air travellers can rejoice because the charter contains detailed specifics that protects their rights.
-According to the new charter, travellers can expect a better experience when dealing with airlines.
+Air travelers can rejoice because the charter contains detailed specifics that protects their rights.
+According to the new charter, travelers can expect a better experience when dealing with airlines.
 The process of refunds, for instance, is set to be easier and quicker.

-Other aspects covered in the charter include flight delays, flight cancellations, overbooking of flights, flight diversion and other unforeseen exigencies that inconvenience travellers.
+Other aspects covered in the charter include flight delays, flight cancellations, overbooking of flights, flight diversion and other unforeseen exigencies that inconvenience travelers.
 The system has been made more efficient and customer-friendly.

 What are the new regulations?

-- The new regulations described in the charter will benefit air travellers.
-Here is a gist of the new rules that are now in place and how each of these rules will benefit air travellers.
+- The new regulations described in the charter will benefit air travelers.
+Here is a gist of the new rules that are now in place and how each of these rules will benefit air travelers.

 - The rules of compensation have also been laid down.
 For cancelled or rescheduled flights that had a duration of over two hours, airlines will now be liable to pay compensation ranging between Rs.
 5.000 and Rs.10,000 or pay as compensation one-way base fare and fuel charge, whichever is less

 - Airlines will now have to provide free accommodation to passengers, in an event where a flight scheduled at night, is delayed by more than 6 hours.
 This includes flights that are scheduled to depart between 20:00-03:00 hours

 - Additionally, the directives clearly say that carriers will have to provide passengers with refreshments and free meals if a flight is likely to be delayed or is delayed by more than four hours

 - Passengers are entitled to full reimbursement of their ticket, in instances where the flight departure is delayed by more than 6 hours